JunjieWang/junjiewang.github.io/_posts/2014-04-08-Something-About-Binary-Search.md

         return (int)low;
    }
  </pre>
- Please noticed that there is better algothrim to calculate sqrt.
+ Please noticed that there is better algorithm to calculate sqrt.

 ##Search the median of two sorted array
 There are some solutions online that can only be applied when two array have the same length.